fluttercommunity/get_it/README.md

 - Easy to learn/use
 - Doesn't clutter your UI tree with special Widgets to access your data like, Provider or Redux does.

-### The get_it_mixin
+### watch_it

 GetIt isn't a state management solution!
 It's a locator for your objects so you need some other way to notify your UI about changes like `Streams` or `ValueNotifiers`.
-But together with the [get_it_mixin](https://pub.dev/packages/get_it_mixin), it gets a full-featured easy state management solution that integrates with the Objects registered in get_it.
+But together with my package [watch_it](https://pub.dev/packages/watch_it), it gets a full-featured easy to use state management solution that integrates with the Objects registered in get_it.

 ## Getting Started